arclabs561/rank-fusion/README.md

 ## Why Rank Fusion?

 Hybrid search combines multiple retrievers (BM25, dense embeddings, sparse vectors) to get the best of each.
-But how do you merge their results?
+This requires merging their results.

-**The Problem**: Different retrievers use incompatible score scales.
+**Problem**: Different retrievers use incompatible score scales.
 BM25 might score 0-100, while dense embeddings score 0-1.
-Simple normalization is fragile and requires tuning.
+Normalization is fragile and requires tuning.

-**RRF Solution**: Ignore scores entirely and use only rank positions.
-The reciprocal formula `1/(k + rank)` ensures:
+**RRF (Reciprocal Rank Fusion)**: Ignores scores and uses only rank positions.
+The formula `1/(k + rank)` ensures:
 - Top positions dominate (rank 0 gets 1/60 = 0.017, rank 5 gets 1/65 = 0.015)
 - Multiple list agreement is rewarded (documents appearing in both lists score higher)
 - No normalization needed (works with any score distribution)

 **Example**: Document "d2" appears at rank 0 in BM25 list and rank 1 in dense list:
-- RRF score = 1/(60+0) + 1/(60+1) = 0.0167 + 0.0164 = **0.0331**
+- RRF score = 1/(60+0) + 1/(60+1) = 0.0167 + 0.0164 = 0.0331
 - This beats "d1" (only in BM25 at rank 0: 0.0167) and "d3" (only in dense at rank 1: 0.0164)

-RRF finds consensus across retrievers, making hybrid search robust and zero-configuration.
+RRF finds consensus across retrievers.
+No normalization needed, works with any score distribution.

 ## What This Is